Finistere/antidote/docs/module.rst

 Module
 ======

-:py:mod:`dependency_manager` is mainly composed of 3 services:
+:py:mod:`antidote` is mainly composed of 3 services:

 - :py:class:`.DependencyContainer`: The container stores the services and instantiate them when necessary.